jurchiks33/Drawing-app-p5.js/Task_4.md

 You do not need to include everything you have read or that has helped you.
 Only where you have used or adapted code that appears in your project.

+External resources used in Drawing app are:
+    P.js Library.
+    Stack Overflows:
+    CodePen.
+    W3Schools.